6 must-know tax tips for the self-employed

 "That's partly true," says Christopher Williams, principal at Ernst & Young in the Private Tax group.
 "But for the federal, and for most states, what they actually look at is that you have some minimum amount of tax paid in every quarter, throughout the year."

 People who are employed by someone else usually have this done automatically, since taxes are generally withheld from every paycheck.
-But for the self-employed, it's important to make sure you're paying the right amount of tax each quarter.
+But when it comes to taxes for the self-employed, it's important to make sure you're paying the right amount of tax each quarter.

 Working with a tax professional can make sense for people who are self-employed.
 They can tell you how much to pay each quarter and you can focus on your business.

-In general, the minimum amount you'll need to pay each quarter to avoid penalties for underpayment is either:
+In general, the minimum amount you'll need to pay each quarter to avoid penalties for underpayment is the lesser of:

 - 1/4 of 90% of what you will owe for the current year, or

 - 1/4 of 100% (110% for higher incomes) of what you owed for the prior year.
 This is called the safe harbor amount.

 90% of the current year's tax bill vs. 100%/110% of last year's tax bill